 It didn’t make sense.

 It’s genuinely inspiring how HBO and Weiss & Benioff are handling their mishandling of this final season of Game of Thrones.
-Not only are they ignoring their massive mistake but they’re essentially pretending as if they knocked it out of the park.

-A valuable lesson for those of us who stumble or blunder.
-Act like you never made a mistake.
-Pretend like you deserve awards for your mistakes.
-And there’s a solid chance they actually walk away with this Emmy simply as a thank you for all of the great years prior even the last two seasons were trash and most importantly, that season finale was atrocious.
+And there’s a solid chance they actually walk away with this Emmy simply as a thank you for all of the great years prior even though the last two seasons were trash and most importantly, that season finale was atrocious.

 If you fail, well, no you didn’t.
 You’re still great and no one can tell you otherwise.